behnamazimi/keyboard-shortcuts-for-websites/readme.md

  `ctrl + w`, `ctrl + shift + n` and a few other keys.

-Because of the special event handling in some sites in-site shortkeys may not work properly, but we will continue to improve features and fix bugs.
+Because of the special event handling in some sites In-site Shortkeys may not work properly, but we will continue to improve features and fix bugs.